open-voice-interoperability/website/site/content/post/smart-speakers-volte-5-billion-users-and-market-disruption.md

 **We happen to think so.**

 We're the [Open Voice Network](https://openvoicenetwork.org/about/).
-Dedicated to bringing the value of standards to the exciting new world of voice. #OVN
+Dedicated to bringing the value of standards to the exciting new world of voice.